sirusdas/gtasks-terminal/README.md

 - Success metrics
 - Team roles and communication plan

+## Advanced Sync Functionality

+The Google Tasks CLI now includes advanced synchronization capabilities that provide more granular control over synchronization operations:

+- **Push Operations**: Push only local changes to Google Tasks
+- **Pull Operations**: Pull only changes from Google Tasks
+- **Bidirectional Sync**: Full synchronization in both directions with conflict resolution

+See [ADVANCED_SYNC.md](ADVANCED_SYNC.md) for detailed documentation on the advanced sync functionality.

 ## Search Functionality

 The Google Tasks CLI provides powerful search capabilities to help you find tasks quickly and efficiently.